survivejs/webpack-book/manuscript/developing_with_webpack/03_automatic_browser_refresh.md

 It is possible to customize host and port settings through the environment in our setup (i.e., `export PORT=3000` on Unix or `SET PORT=3000` on Windows).
 This can be useful if you want to access your server using some other device within the same network.
 The default settings are enough on most platforms.

 To access your server, you'll need to figure out the ip of your machine.
 On Unix, this can be achieved using `ifconfig | grep inet`.
-On Windows `ipconfig` can be used.
+On Windows, `ipconfig` can be used.
 An npm package, such as [node-ip](https://www.npmjs.com/package/node-ip) may come in handy as well.
 Especially on Windows you may need to set your `HOST` to match your ip to make it accessible.

-## Alternative Ways to Use *webpack-dev-server*
+## Alternate Ways to Use *webpack-dev-server*

 We could have passed the WDS options through terminal.
 I find it clearer to manage it within webpack configuration as that helps to keep *package.json* nice and tidy.
-It is also easier to understand what's going on as you don't need to dig the answers from webpack source.
+It is also easier to understand what's going on as you don't need to dig out the answers from webpack source.

-Alternatively, we could have set up an Express server of our own and used WDS as a [middleware](https://webpack.js.org/guides/development/#webpack-dev-middleware).
+Alternately, we could have set up an Express server of our own and used WDS as a [middleware](https://webpack.js.org/guides/development/#webpack-dev-middleware).
 There's also a [Node.js API](https://webpack.github.io/docs/webpack-dev-server.html#api).
 This is a good approach if you want control and flexibility.

 T> [dotenv](https://www.npmjs.com/package/dotenv) allows you to define environment variables through a *.env* file.
-This can be somewhat convenient during development!
+This can be somewhat convenient during development.

 W> Note that there are [slight differences](https://github.com/webpack/webpack-dev-server/issues/106) between the CLI and the Node.js API.
 This is the reason why some prefer to solely use the Node.js API.

 ## Making It Faster to Develop Configuration

-Given restarting the development server each time you make a change tends to get boring after a while, it can be a good idea to let the computer do that for us.
+Restarting the development server each time you make a change tends to get boring after a while; therefore, it can be a good idea to let the computer do that for us.
 As [discussed in GitHub](https://github.com/webpack/webpack-dev-server/issues/440#issuecomment-205757892), a monitoring tool known as [nodemon](https://www.npmjs.com/package/nodemon) can be used for this purpose.

 To get it to work, you will have to install it first through `npm i nodemon --save-dev`.
-After that you can make it watch WDS and restart it on change.
+After that, you can make it watch WDS and restart it on change.
 Here's the script if you want to give it a go:

 **package.json**